-The Washington State Attorney General's Office (AGO) is pleased to invite you to apply to our 2022 Honors Program.
-The Honors Program is a yearly opportunity for qualified third- year law students, as well as judicial clerks of the appellate and federal courts, to apply for permanent, entry-level attorney positions.
-This year’s program will culminate in offers of an Assistant Attorney General (AAG) position to approximately 5 applicants.
-Those who receive offers will be placed into AAG positions starting in August/September of 2023.
-Offers are contingent upon passing the July 2023 Washington State Bar examination or, for judicial clerks not yet members of the Washington State Bar Association, admission to the Washington State Bar by one's start date.
+The Washington State Attorney General’s Office (AGO) is pleased to invite you to apply to our 2025 Honors Program.
+The Honors Program is a yearly opportunity for qualified third-year law students (those graduating in the spring of 2026), as well as those that are judicial clerks of the appellate and federal courts, to apply for permanent, entry-level attorney positions.
+Historically, this culminates in offers of an Assistant Attorney General (AAG) position to approximately 5 applicants.
+Those who receive offers will be placed into AAG positions starting in August/September of 2026.
+Offers are contingent upon passing the July 2026 Washington State Bar examination or, for judicial clerks not yet members of the Washington State Bar Association, admission to the Washington State Bar by one’s start date.

 Those who receive and accept an offer will be placed in a division that takes into consideration one’s preferences for division and office location assignment.
 Accordingly, one’s divisional and geographic preferences and flexibility is a critical factor in the AGO’s Honors application and interview process.

-For feedback from other attorneys who have joined the office through the Honors program check out this page.
-Information about Honors candidates and their assignments from 2011 to 2021 can be found here.
+Information about Honors candidates and their assignments from 2011 to 2024 can be found here.

 Although every position is unique, typical duties of AAGs include: